Azure/sap-hana/documentation/ansible/system-design-deployment.md

 ### Phase 2 Process

-1. Upload SAP Media from workstation to SAP Library.
-   This process will create a repository of archive files, tools and Stack files to be used when deploying systems (see [Example SAP Library file structure](#example-sap-library-file-structure)).
 1. Upload the downloaded media and stack files to the sapbits container in the Storage Account for the SAP Library, using the directory structure shown in the [Example SAP Library file structure](#example-sap-library-file-structure).
 1. Create SAP Unattended Installation Template(s) (process TBD in Milestone 2).
 1. Upload into SAP Library.
 1. Create the BoM file.
 1. Populate BoM with required inputs shown in the [Example Bill of Materials (BoM) file](#example-bill-of-materials-bom-file).
 1. Upload BoM files to SAP Library.
-1. Define SAP Library path Storage account in Ansible either in the Ansible inventory or passed into a playbook as a parameter i.e sap_lib_root_url: `https://<storage_acount_name>.blob.core.windows.net/<container_name>/`.
-The same applies to the file destination on the target vm as all media will be extracted to one directory.

 #### Example SAP Library file structure